Ryoichi2022/kickstarter-analysis/README.md

 ![](https://github.com/Ryoichi2022/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

 ### iv.
 Limitation of Dataset
 * Geographical Limitation - One of the limitations of the dataset is that the data mainly consists of campaigns in the United States and Great Britain.
-More specifically in the case of the theater/plays category, 985 of 1066 campaigns were from both countries.
+More specifically in the case of the theater/plays category, 985 of 1066 campaigns were from either the United States or Great Britain.
 Therefore, the results will not necessarily apply in other areas.

 * Variety in Campaign Goal - As mentioned in the Goal as Success Factor of Campaign section, most of the campaigns included in the dataset were campaigns with its goal below $15,000.
 If more data is collected on campaigns with higher goal amount, the conclusion will be reached differently.